In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 The 2000 Subaru Outback

-The Outback’s second generation stormed onto the scene from 2000 to 2004.
-This wasn’t just a facelift – it was Subaru flexing its muscles, showing off improved design and mechanics.
+The Outback’s second generation burst onto the scene from 2000 to 2004.
+This wasn’t just a facelift – it was Subaru flexing its muscles, showcasing improved design and mechanics.
 Let’s break it down:

 The Best Year: 2001